sunny200745/Pagination/README.md

 	<li><code>IE8+</code></li>
 </ul>

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Primary Setup

 Primarly only AngularJS is required to use the module, other css frameworks such as bootstrap can be complimentary that i have used.